-- offering lifestyles in rural places where people can live in nature, hobby farm, keep horses for pleasure or sport, or explore opportunities to generate their own power, grow their own food, or operate a home-based business or a large agricultural operation; and - in urban places a range of lifestyle choices and housing types, employment opportunities, and amenities in proximity to a wide range of services.
+- offering lifestyles in rural places where people can live in nature, hobby farm, keep horses for pleasure or sport, or explore opportunities to generate their own power, grow their own food, or operate a home-based business or a large agricultural operation; and - in urban places a range of lifestyle choices and housing types, employment opportunities, and amenities in proximity to a wide range of services. - 82 | Calgary Metropolitan Region Growth Plan

 To minimize the negative impacts of growth on our shared regional systems, the Growth Plan limits development that is neither rural nor urban in character.
-The Growth Plan directs new growth to occur in the Preferred Placetypes that consume less land and resources and thereby benefit the entire region, while maintaining distinctive rural and urban lifestyles.
+The Growth Plan directs new growth to occur in the Preferred Placetypes that consume less land and resources and thereby benefit the entire Region, while maintaining distinctive rural and urban lifestyles.

-The Growth Plan does not include specific policies related to Celebrating Urban-Rural Differences.
+The Growth Plan does not include specific policies related to An Amazing Quilt of Rural and Urban.
 Taken together, the policies contained within the Growth Plan seek to allow urban and rural areas to remain distinct in character and diverse in land use, mutually supporting one another, and creating a broad range of lifestyles for residents of the CMR.